- Studying Law at Yale

 Overall, I would say that the application of traditional “family law,” i.e., the statutes or rules that specifically govern divorces, is a relatively small part of our practice.
-I have cases pending around the country and the world right now that initially arose from a dispute between spouses, but have not involved the application of family law in years.
+I have civil cases pending around the country and around the world right now that initially arose from a dispute between spouses, but have not involved the application of family law in years.

 From a work-life balance perspective, working at a boutique firm without a large team can be taxing.
 We work late and on the weekends because, if we do not do the work ourselves, there is no one to cover for us.
 However, as the owners of the firm, we are also able to control our work flow in a way that is different from when I was at a large law firm.
 If we need a break, we can turn down new cases for a while.
 Also, I would point out that, in my experience, our local judges are very respectful of pre-planned vacations.
 For that reason, I make up for the long hours by taking long vacations every year.